Windward and leeward

 The side of a ship that is towards the leeward is its "lee side".
 If the vessel is heeling under the pressure of crosswind, the lee side will be the "lower side".
 During the Age of Sail, the term weather was used as a synonym for windward in some contexts, as in the weather gage.

-Because it captures rain, the windward side of a mountain tends to be wet compared to the leeward it blocks.
+Since it captures rainfall, the windward side of a mountain tends to be wetter than the leeward side it blocks.
+The drier leeward area is said to be in a rain shadow.

 Origin

-The term "lee" comes from the middle-low German word // meaning "where the sea is not exposed to the wind" or "mild".
-The terms Luv and Lee (engl.
-Windward and Leeward) have been in use since the 17th century.
+The term "windward" has roots in both Low German and Old English.
+The word "lee", which means a place without wind, comes from the Old Norse hle 'cover' and has been used in marine navigation in Germany since medieval times.
+The word "wind," meaning "air in motion," comes from Proto-Germanic winda- and has evolved over time, with pronunciation changes influenced by similar words like "windy."
+The word "wind" has been associated with emptiness and vanity since the late 13th century.
+Additionally, "wind" has been used figuratively in phrases like "which way the wind blows" to indicate the current state of affairs.
+The suffix "-ward," meaning "toward," is an adverbial suffix in Old English derived from Proto-Germanic werda-, which itself comes from the Proto-Indo-European root wer- 'to turn, bend'.
+The original notion of "-ward" is "turned toward."

 Usage

 Windward and leeward directions (and the points of sail they create) are important factors to consider in such wind-powered or wind-impacted activities as sailing, wind-surfing, gliding, hang-gliding, and parachuting.
 Other terms with broadly the same meaning are widely used, particularly upwind and downwind.